China confirms world's first human case of H10N3 bird flu but says it's highly unlikely to spread widely among people

 Following recent avian flu outbreaks in Africa and Eurasia, the head of China's Center for Disease Control and Prevention last week urged stricter surveillance in poultry farms, markets and wild birds.

-COVID-19 was first detected at a food and animal market in the central Chinese city of Wuhan in late 2019.
+Some of the earliest cases of COVID-19 were detected at a food and animal market in the central Chinese city of Wuhan in late 2019.